doomvox/raku-study/README.md

 The upcoming meetings:

 * Sunday, Mar 23, 2025

+And the super secret code you need is "4RakuRoll".

 * Sunday, Apr  6, 2025

 We start at 1 pm Pacific time, and typically finish by 5pm.